What you need to know

 - Subjects taken as a listener do not receive credit, count toward any requirement, or appear on your transcript.

 - You will not receive credit for repeating a subject, except for those designated as “repeatable for credit.”

 - If you receive an incomplete (I), your instructor may allow you to complete unfinished work in the subject to receive a final grade.

 - Final grades may be changed to correct errors while you are a student or within three months following your departure from MIT.

 - First-year students — all subjects taken in your first semester are graded on a Pass or No Record (P/NR) scale.
 In your second semester, subjects receive letter grades.
 Learn more about first-year grading.

-- First-year undergraduates who enter MIT in fall 2018 may designate up to three science, mathematics, and engineering (SME) General Institute Requirements (GIRs) to be graded on a Pass/No Record (P/NR) basis after their first term.
-Learn more about first-year experimental grading.
+- First-year undergraduates who enter MIT in Fall 2018 or Fall 2019 may designate up to three science core General Institute Requirements (GIRs) to be graded on a Pass/No Record (P/NR) basis after their first term.
+Learn more about the Experimental Grading Policy.